ridzuan5757/k8s/docs/1_concepts/4_workload/3_6_jobs.md

   application.
 - When the Job is associated with a headless Service, we can enable the Pods within a Job to communicate with each other to collaborate in a computation.

+## Advanced Usage

+### Suspending a Job

+When a Job is created, the Job controller will immediately begin creating Pods to satisfy the Job's requirements and will continue to do so until the Job is complete.
+However, we may want to temporarily suspend a Job's execution and resume it later, or starts Jobs in suspended state and have a custom controller decide later when to start them.

+To suspend a Job, we can update the `.spec.suspend` field of the Job to true;
+later, when we want to resume it again, update it to false.
+Creating aJob with `.spec.suspend` set to true will create it in the suspended state.

+When a Job is resumed from suspension, its `.status.startTime` field will be reset to the current time.
+This means that the `.spec.activeDeadlineSeconds` timer will be stopped and reset when a Job is suspended and resumed.

+When we suspend a Job, any running Pods that do not have a status of `Completed` will be terminated with a SIGTERM signal.
+The Pod's graceful termination period will be honored and the Pod must handle this signal in this period.
+This may involve saving progress for later or undoing changes.
+Pods terminated this way will not count towards the Job's `completions` count.